ppy/osu-wiki/news/2020-31-12-mappers-report-fall.md

 ## <a id="mappers-showcase"></a>Mappers' Showcase

 As with every issue of the Mappers' Report we want to show you more unknown mappers who deserve some spotlight for their maps!
-And this issue which covers a whole season is no exception.
-This time we have osu!taiko, osu!catch and osu!mania for you!
+This time, to cover a whole season, we have osu!taiko, osu!catch and osu!mania for you!
 So let's dive right into it.

 Huge thanks to [Capu](https://osu.ppy.sh/users/2474015) & [radar](https://osu.ppy.sh/users/7131099) for covering osu!taiko, [Jemzuu](https://osu.ppy.sh/users/7890134) & [autofanboy](https://osu.ppy.sh/users/636114) for osu!catch and [Davvy](https://osu.ppy.sh/users/10047413) & [Unpredictable](https://osu.ppy.sh/users/7560872) for osu!mania!